-Your baby begins communicating with you through gesticulations when she’s around 5 months.
-She can let you know what she likes or dislikes and is constantly catching up with your gestures and voice.
+Your baby begins communicating with you through gesticulations when they’re around 5 months.
+They can let you know what they like or dislike and are constantly catching up with your gestures and voice.
 The ability to communicate with gestures and learn through them doesn’t stop at 24 months when your little one is able to produce understandable words.
 Even as adults we use gestures to provide representational information that complements our words; that way the other person has a broader insight of what we just present verbally.
 There’s even been studies that show that adults rely more on the communicator’s pointing gestures, than on their speech.

 How do gestures facilitate learning?

 Research shows that gestures regulate children’s attention during a task and that they can provide relevant conceptual information about strategies required by the task.

 - Index gestures: These gestures include pointing towards, tapping, and showing a physical object in order to indicate it.
 They’ve been shown to help children focus their attention on the most relevant parts when performing a task.
 Pointing can cue children on the important features.
 Tapping on an object can reduce the uncertainty and confusion about the object.
 The use of these gestures is more effective than the use of speech without any visual cues.

 - Iconic gestures: These are small actions that mimic the instructions of a task.
 They provide important ideas that complement or reinforce speech.
 Findings on these suggest learners make fewer errors and complete a task faster following gesture-only instructions, compared to speech-only instructions.